top of page

 Building Trust With Owners

-A 2024 mixed-methods study in human hospitals described what the authors called a “POCUS positive care effect (PPCE)”—the idea that bedside ultrasound plus explanation and interaction can create socioemotional benefits for patients.
+A 2024 mixed-methods study in human hospitals described what the authors called a "POCUS positive care effect (PPCE)" — the idea that bedside ultrasound plus explanation and interaction can create socioemotional benefits for patients.
+While this research comes from human medicine, the principle translates directly — particularly when owners are present during the scan.
 In that study, POCUS encounters were linked with higher satisfaction with providers and care overall, and a stronger sense that care was efficient.

 More Than a Tool